-Peppers are an incredible fun and rewarding fruit to grow indoors.
+Peppers, whether hot or sweet, are an incredibly fun and rewarding fruit to grow indoors.
 Both the fruits and the flowers have wonderful colors across the spectrum, and a wide range of flavors to suit any palette.
-They also happen to grow prolifically in hydroponics, and in the iHarvest® inparticular.
+They also happen to grow prolifically in hydroponics, and in the iHarvest® in particular.
 When you grow peppers indoors, you will never run out of the flavor, color or flowers that make growing indoors so rewarding.

 Peppers are not difficult to grow from seed.
 Simply consider using our Seedling Starter Kit, or using the paper towel method for best results.
 You can also consider sowing your pepper seeds directly in the iHarvest, although propagation may be slightly slower and less successful.